-In the work environment, flexibility means affording employees the opportunity to make their own choices as to when, where, and how they engage in work-related projects and tasks.
+In the corporates, workforce flexibility means affording employees the opportunity to make their own choices as to when, where, and how they engage in work-related projects and tasks.
 The term 'workplace flexibility' is often thrown in along with 'independence', 'work-life balance', 'friendly culture', and 'casual environment'.
 Yet, flexibility is often on the debating table for employers.
 Many companies question their ability to implement a flexible work style and simultaneously maintain high productivity and performance levels.
 Flexibility and high productivity seem to be contradictory terms at face value, which is why many employers are hesitant to change the work style or environment in any way that hampers the strictness or rigidity of procedures and protocol.

 So, can flexibility and productivity be balanced out?
 And if so, does flexibility impact innovation and efficiency?
-Debating workplace flexibility raises many concerns, but it is a very important discussion to have today as it has a huge impact on how companies attract, hire, and retain their talent.
+Debating workforce flexibility raises many concerns, but it is a very important discussion to have today as it has a huge impact on how companies attract, hire, and retain their talent.
 In fact, surveys conducted by Bayt.com, the Middle East’s largest job site, repeatedly found that workplace elements relating to flexibility, work-life balance, and friendly culture are on the radar for the majority of job seekers today.
 An all cubicle world and strict work environments usually create weakness in a company’s culture, and, not to mention, these elements can actually lower productivity and creativity levels in employees, due to excessive protocols and bureaucratic structures, as well as the monotonous and uninspiring work environment.
 Some companies may endure that kind of culture, but they won’t stand out, as top talent would most likely not have any interest in such an environment.